Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: Introduction

-Non zero neutrino mass observed in experiments~\cite{SNO:2002tuh,Super-Kamiokande:1998kpq,KamLAND:2002uet,Esteban:2020cvm,NuFit50} is one of the key hints to look for physics beyond the Standard Model (SM).
-The other aspects not explained by the SM are dark matter, hierarchy of masses in the three known fermion generations, gauge hierarchy problem, Baryogenesis, CP-violation, etc. Left-right symmetric extension of the SM (LRSM) is one of the well motivated models of new physics, which offers an explanation for some of the experimental as well as theoretical limitations of SM mentioned above.
-Left-right symmetric models have naturally accommodated right-handed neutrinos in the framework leading to the popular seesaw mechanism for neutrino mass generation~\cite{Mohapatra:1974hk, Senjanovic:1975rk, Minkowski:1977sc, Sawada:1979dis, Glashow:1979nm, Mohapatra:1979ia}.
-The more popular left-right models include scalar triplets and a scalar bi-doublet along with right-handed SM fermions arranged in the $SU(2)_R$ as doublets~\cite{Deshpande:1990ip}.
-This leads to the light neutrinos getting their eventual mass via the seesaw mechanism~\cite{Mohapatra:1974hk, Senjanovic:1975rk, Minkowski:1977sc} while the rest of the SM fermions get mass through their Yukawa interactions with the bidoublet scalar in the usual manner.
+The minimal left-right models include scalar triplets and a scalar bi-doublet along with right-handed SM fermions arranged in the $SU(2)_R$ as doublets~\cite{Deshpande:1990ip}.
+This leads to the SM neutrinos getting their eventual mass via the seesaw mechanism, while the rest of the SM fermions get mass through their Yukawa interactions with the bidoublet scalar in the usual manner.
 We adopt an LRSM framework that suggests that all SM fermions, including the neutrinos, get their mass from a seesaw mechanism similar to that of the neutrino~\cite{Patra:2017gak}.
 This can be achieved by modifying the scalar sector of LRSM with four $SU(2)$ doublet scalars, one each for the lepton and quark doublets in the left sector as well as in the right sector~\cite{Babu:2014vba,Patra:2017gak}.
-A big advantage of generating the fermion masses in this manner would be to prevent a highly hierarchial Yukawa structure, like in the SM.
-The fermion sector, however, gets modified too and heavy singlet charged fermions along with right-handed Majorana neutrinos need to be included to achieve a universal seesaw mechanism for the mass generation of all the fermions.
+A big advantage of generating the fermion masses in this manner is to prevent a highly hierarchical Yukawa structure, like in the SM.
+The fermion sector, however, also gets modified and heavy singlet charged fermions along with heavy singlet Majorana neutrinos need to be included to achieve a universal seesaw mechanism for the generation of all the fermion masses.
+In such models, even the strong CP problem is resolved without an axion if a discrete parity symmetry is imposed~\cite{Gu:2017mkm}.